cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 ### The list

-Full details of the finalised ontology threat events are provided in the yellow tinted pages at the end of this handbook.
+Full details of the finalised ontology threat events are provided in the cream coloured pages at the end of this handbook.
 A summary, ordered by identity ascending, is provided below:

 Identity | Name | Defining characteristics
 --------|-------|------